 16. Peppermint oil

 You may have already read or seen the extensive use of peppermint and peppermint oil in a wide array of products available in the market.
 So, you must have also noticed that a lot of these are generally toothpastes.
 Peppermint oil is widely used as an antiseptic and as an anesthetic because of the cooling effect it has.
 Peppermint oil has been used in both western and eastern cultures as a working remedy for toothaches (35).
 It happens to be among the most strongly-scented of all essential oils.
 As sharp as the smell of peppermint is, the useful effects of the peppermint oil are very high in number too.
-Studies prove that the peppermint oil, with its major component being menthol, has immense capacity to inhibit the growth of bacteria that are responsible for cavities and caries formed in the teeth (36).
+Studies prove that the peppermint oil, with its major component being menthol, has an immense capacity to inhibit the growth of bacteria that are responsible for cavities and caries formed in the teeth (36).

 17. Tea Tree Oil